This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 As of June 2024, the Government has approved:

-- CLSS for MIG-I and MIG-II categories ended in March 2021, as per PIB press note
+- CLSS for MIG-I and MIG-II categories ended in March 2021, as per the PIB press note.

 Since its inception in 2015, the Pradhan Mantri Awas Yojana has seen significant achievements in both urban and rural segments.
 Backed by a multi-ministerial approach and real-time digital monitoring systems, the scheme has reached millions of beneficiaries and improved the socio-economic conditions of households across the country.